TheRobBrennan/fillout-take-home-20240314/README.md

 # Create a new TypeScript configuration file using a convenient method to generate a default configuration file
 npx tsc --init

+# Define rootDir and outDir values in tsconfig.json

 ```